jpxor/go-weather-reporter/README.md

-# metno-weather-reporter
+# go-weather-reporter
-service to get weather data from MET Norway api and forward to database
+service to query weather data APIs and report to databases